ahvlima/rstphack/README.md

    ```
    cli -c "configure" -c "interface {if_id}" -c "spanning-tree cost {required_cost}"
    ```

-7. Wait for the Controller to reflect the updated state.
+> **Note:** There is no programatically way to ensure the command executed correctly on the switch, except for waiting for the new state to propagate to the UniFi Controller.

 ---